TheAcharya/Airlift/README.md

 <p align="center"> <img src="https://github.com/TheAcharya/Airlift/blob/main/assets/dropbox_04.png?raw=true"> </p>

-_Do not share your access token with anyone._
+**Do not share your access token with anyone.**

+**When you generate a Dropbox OAuth 2 access token, it’s usually short-lived and expires in 4 hours or fewer.
+You would have to generate your access token again, otherwise you would get an error.**

 </p>
 </details>